righteousgambit/quiet-riot/README.md

 ### Resource-Based Policy Validation
 To determine the validity of a particular resource-based policy, the AWS IAM engine validates the form of a particular policy **and critically** _the included AWS principals_ at the time the policy is attached to the relevant resource.
 Many services that support such resource-based policies will throw an error for an invalid AWS principal in the policy.
 This means that a policy containing a single AWS principal can be used as a proxy to validate whether that principal exists or not.

+### ~~Exploitation~~ "Featureploitation"
+Originally identified by Daniel Grzelak (Twitter: [@dagrz](https://twitter.com/dagrz)) and subsequently re-discovered a number of times, this technique can help attackers with a key capability - enumerating attack targets (Account IDs) and the associated footprint (root account e-mail, roles, users).
+In particular, static vendor roles and AWS "service-linked" roles give strong insights into the services and platforms/applications that a particular AWS account has configured.
+While AWS considers this capability a "_feature_", I am curious to see what scale of ~~exploitation~~ featureploitation might change AWS perspective.
+To this end, I have developed an Offensive Security Tool (OST) to exploit this AWS feature for the maximum possible impact.

+Even this idea is not new.
+Will Bengston (Twitter: [@__muscles](https://twitter.com/__muscles)) has [previously suggested a similar technique](https://twitter.com/__muscles/status/1433255950358618117?s=20).
+Seeing as how I haven't found a tool that implements Will's suggestion and I have very limited development experience, I decided to take the opportunity to hone my python chops further.

+#### Gathering Wordlists and a higher purpose
+TODO: Web Scraping, ect.

+### Featureploitation Limits
+#### Throttling
+After performing extensive analysis of scaling methods using the AWS Python (Boto3) SDK, I was able to determine that the bottleneck for scanning (at least for Python and awscli -based tools) is I/O capacity of a single-threaded Python application.
+After modifying the program to run with multiple threads, I was able to trigger exceptions in individual threads due to throttling by the various AWS APIs.
+You can see the results from running a few benchmarking test scans [here](./results/scan-run-statistics.txt).
+APIs that I tested had wildly different throttling limits and notably, s3 bucket policy attempts took ~10x as long as similar attempts against other services.

+With further testing, I settled on a combination of SNS, ECR-Public, and ECR-Private services running in US-East-1 in ~40%/50%/10% configuration split with ~700 threads.
+The machine I used was a 2020 Macbook Air (M1 and 16 GB RAM).
+This configuration yielded on average ~1100 calls/sec, though the actual number of calls can fluctuate significantly depending on a variety of factors including network connectivity.
+Under these configurations, I did occasionally throw an exception on a thread from throttling...but I have subsequently configured additional (4 -> 7) re-try attempts via botocore that would eliminate this issue with some performance trade-off.

+#### Computational Difficulty
+To attempt every possible Account ID in AWS (1,000,000,000,000) would require an infeasible amount of time given only one account.
+Even assuming absolute efficiency*, over the course of a day an attacker will only be able to make 95,040,000 validation checks.
+Over 30 days, this is 2,851,200,000 validation checks and we are still over 28 years away from enumerating every valid AWS Account ID.
+Fortunately, there is nothing stopping us from registering many AWS accounts and automating this scan.
+While there is an initial limit of 20 accounts per AWS organization, I was able to get this limit increased for my Organization via console self-service and approval from an AWS representative.
+The approval occured without any further questions and now I'm off to automating this writ large.
+Again, assuming absolute efficiency, the 28 years scanning could potentially be reduced down to ~100 days.

+*~1100 API calls/check per second in perpetuity per account and never repeating a guessed Account ID.

 ## Potential Supported Services

 | # | AWS Service | Description | API Limits | Resource Pricing | Enumeration Capability |